Best Travel Apps for Students 2026

 Splitwise fixes the most consistently annoying part of group travel — nobody has to remember who paid for dinner three days ago.
 Log expenses as they happen, Splitwise handles the rest.
 No spreadsheets, no awkward conversations, no quiet resentment building up over who paid more.

 Revolut is worth setting up before any international trip — decent exchange rates, low-cost transfers, and a travel card that doesn’t add hidden fees every time you spend in a different currency.
 Trail Wallet keeps daily budget tracking simple — set a limit, log what you spend, know immediately whether you’re on track.
-For more budget travel strategies, check our Santorini Budget Travel Tips guide.
+For more budget strategies that work alongside these apps, our Travel Tips Guide covers the full picture.

 Navigation and Transport Apps